 COPD, or chronic obstructive pulmonary disease, is a lung condition that makes it difficult to breathe.
 The condition is caused by long-term exposure to lung irritants, such as cigarette smoke or air pollution.
-People with COPD usually experience coughing, wheezing, and shortness of breath.
-These symptoms tend to get worse during extreme weather changes.

 - cigarette smoke